cmcqueen/simplerandom/python/README.txt

 Unit Testing
 ------------

-Basic unit testing of the iterators is in ``simplerandom.iterators.test``.
+Unit testing of the iterators is in ``simplerandom.iterators.test``.
 It duplicates the tests of the C algorithms given in the original newsgroup post [#marsaglia1999]_, as well as other unit tests.